Commitments and Contingencies

 In connection with our 2007 acquisition of certain intellectual property, we agreed to pay royalties upon production and sale of PHA.
 The royalty is $0.05 per pound for the first 500 million pounds of PHA sold and decreases to $0.025 per pound for cumulative sales in excess of that amount until the underlying patents expire.
-We incurred approximately $0.1 million in royalties during the six months ended June 30, 2021
+We incurred approximately $0.2 million in royalties during each of the six months ended June 30, 2022 and 2021.

-On May 14, 2021 a class action complaint was filed by Darryl Keith Rosencrants in the United States District Court for the Eastern District of New York, on May 19, 2021 a class action complaint was filed by Elizabeth and John Skistimas in the United States District Court for the Eastern District of New York, on May 18, 2021 a class action complaint was filed by Carlos Caballeros in the United States District Court for the Middle District of Georgia and on May 18, 2021 a class action complaint was filed by Dennis H. Wilkins also in the United States District Court for the Middle District of Georgia.
-Each plaintiff or plaintiffs brought the action individually and on behalf of all others similarly situated against the Company and/or Stephen E. Croskrey, John A. Dowdy, III, John P. Amboian, Richard J. Hendrix, Christy Basco, Philip Gregory Calhoun, Gregory Hunt, Isao Noda and Stuart W. Pratt (collectively, “Defendants”).
+On May 14, 2021 a class action complaint was filed by Darryl Keith Rosencrants in the United States District Court for the Eastern District of New York, on May 18, 2021, a class action complaint was filed by Carlos Caballeros in the United States District Court for the Middle District of Georgia, on May 18, 2021 a class action complaint was filed by Dennis H. Wilkins also in the United States District Court for the Middle District of Georgia, and on May 19, 2021, a class action complaint was filed by Elizabeth and John Skistimas in the United States District Court for the Eastern District of New York.
+Each plaintiff or plaintiffs brought the action individually and on behalf of all others similarly situated against the Company.

 Plaintiffs seek the following remedies: (i) determining that the lawsuits may be maintained as class actions under Rule 23 of the Federal Rules of Civil Procedure, (ii) certifying a class representative, (iii) requiring Defendants to pay damages allegedly sustained by plaintiffs and the class members by reason of the acts alleged in the complaints, and (iv) awarding pre-judgment and post-judgment interest as well as reasonable attorneys’ fees, expert fees and other costs.

-On July 29, 2021, the Georgia court transferred the Georgia cases to New York, motions to consolidate are pending and it is expected that all four class actions will be consolidated into a single lawsuit in the Eastern District of New York.
-When a consolidated class action complaint is filed, Defendants intend to make a motion to dismiss.
+On July 29, 2021, the Georgia court transferred the Georgia cases to New York, and all four class actions have been consolidated into a single lawsuit in the Eastern District of New York.

 The entire disclosure for commitments and contingencies.